maros/Zway-HomelyAlarm/README.md

 # Zway-HomelyAlarm

-Send notifications originating from various sources, such as security zones to alert selected recipients.
+Send tamper proof notifications originating from various sources such as security zones (Security Zone automation module) and rain detectors (see Virtual Rain Sensor) to selected recipients.
+Notifications can be sent using multiple methods.

+* Voice calls via twilio.com (with fall back to other transportation means when recipient does not pick up the phone)
+* SMS via twilio.com (with fall back to other transportation means if SMS cannot be delivered)
+* e-Mail
+* Pushbullet notifications

 This module consists of two parts, a zway automation module, and a server that needs to be deployed on a separate, publicly reachable, server.

+The server works closely with the SecurityZone module and ensures proper security even in case of tampering.
+In case of an delayed alarm (eg. intrusion) the communication between the SecurityZone module and HomelyAlarm works as follows

+1. SecurityZone detects an open door and sends a delayed alarm event
+2. HomelyAlarm modules notifies the HomelyAlarm server
+3. If the SecurityZone module gets disarmed during the delay period the alarm on the server will be cancelled too.
+4. If tampering of the zway server occurs in the meantime (eg. by turning off the electricity), and the server does not receive the alarm cancellation event, the notifications will be sent after the selected delay period.

 # Configuration